zenturin/A3U-Warpgate-Tweak/ForkChangelog.md

 - Increased chance to learn about Arms Dealer from interrogations and intel searches from 15% to 20%
 - Increased probability of rival event happening on 5% on each activity level
 - Slightly reduced default accuracy cap from 0.5 to 0.45
+- (Vanilla, Aegis) 4WD jeep will be added into civilian vehicles pool if Apex DLC is turned on
 - (RHS) Fixed wrong classnames for AFRF surrender and equipment boxes
 - (3CB Factions) Switched LDF to Occupants factions section
 - (Takistan) Removed resource marker, moved initial HQ position farther from Occupant airbase